 Yes, this route is longer than the Caminho da Costa that walks through the northern part of Porto and its suburbs which have been reported to be less than desirable to walk through.
 Maybe this is why almost everyone takes the Metro to Matosinhos.

 Pilgrims on the Metro ~ you don't know what you are missing!
 Future pilgrims on the Senda Litoral of the Camino Portugués, keep reading!

 In the early morning light, our taxi dropped us off in front of the Statue of Vimara Peres, the knight on the horse by the Cathedral of Porto.
 All was still and quiet, a stark contrast to our prior visit at midday.
 The morning was dark and gray.

-Here is a photo of the first yellow arrow across the main entrance to the cathedral, that I took in the bright light of day, the day before.
+In the photo below, you can see the first yellow arrow across the main entrance to the cathedral that I took in the bright light of day, the day before.
 Notice also the blue arrow to Fátima, pointing in the opposite direction.

-Walking down the pictured ramp, above, our new day's adventure began!
+Walking from the cathedral and down the pictured ramp, above, our new day's adventure began!
 At the bottom of the ramp, we turned left and walked by the Pelican fountain (Chafariz do Pelicano), pictured in my article on Porto, and turned to the right to walk down a long set of stairs, below left.
 You can almost see the fountain at the top of the stairs in the photo.

-Continue around and down even more stairs to the Largo (square) do Colégio.
+Continue around and down even more stairs to the Largo (square) do Colégio, shown above right.
 A church, the Igreja de Grilos is on your left in this square.
 Turn to your right to find the Rua de Santana, walk down it for about 50 meters then turn left onto the Rua da Bainharia at the yellow arrow, pictured below on the right.